-(3) Ethnic minorities
+(4) Ethnic minorities

 Resettlement of ethnic minorities is particularly complex and may have significant adverse impacts on their identity and cultural survival.
 For this reason, the borrower should explore all viable alternative project designs to avoid physical displacement of these groups.
 When it is not feasible to avoid such displacement, preference is given to land-based resettlement strategies for these groups that are compatible with their cultural preferences and are prepared in consultation with them.
+Project PIUs should ensure ethnic minority' participation in consultation and that communicate in ethnic minority language or plain language, to improve social equity and inclusion awareness of PMO and related township planning and management staff, to strengthen social inclusion of the project.
+In the meantime, PMO should closely follow the RAP for affected ethnic minority people in compensation and livelihood restoration.